-Sally gives talks on smallholding and growing on small spaces.
-She was guest speaker at the Edible Garden Show and the Welsh Spring Festival 2018.
-She also provides consultancy on smallholding matters.
+Sally gives talks on smallholding, growing on small spaces, organic gardening and climate change gardening.
+She has been a speaker at numerous shows including RHS Hampton Court Flower Festival, the Edible Garden Show, River Cottage Festival and the Welsh Spring Festival.
+Recently she was a speaker at the North West Flower Festival in Seattle, USA.
+She also provides consultancy on climate change gardening and smallholding matters.

 Follow Sally on Twitter @Sally_Morgan and on instagram @the_organic_plot

 Listen to some of youtube / podcasts featuring Sally talking about her books

 Naomi Starkman of Civil Eats in the US interviewed Sally about gardening through climate change